eProsima/Fast-DDS-docs/docs/pubsub.rst

 ****************

 They are network endpoints where the entity will receive data.
-For more information about network, see :ref:`comm-transports-configuration`.
+For more information about the network, see :ref:`comm-transports-configuration`.
 Publishers and subscribers inherit unicast locators from the participant.
 You can set a different set of locators through this attribute.